-Diarrhoea:Like vomiting, the pet will begin to produce liquid faeces in large amounts.
+- Diarrhoea: Frequent loose stools will occur.
 The excrement will smell bad and there may be blood in the stool.
 Keep an eye on the colour and note the frequency with which your animal is passing waste.

-Weight Loss.You will notice that your pet will begin to lose weight quickly.
-Diarrhoea and vomiting will cause the animal to lose condition and appetite will become severely reduced.
+- Weight Loss: You will notice that your pet will begin to lose weight quickly.
+Excessive diarrhoea and vomiting will cause the animal to lose condition and appetite will become severely reduced.

-Excessive urination & drinking: Affected pets may suffer polyuria and polydipsia, causing them to drink and urinate frequently.
+- Excessive urination & drinking: Affected pets may suffer polyuria and polydipsia, causing them to drink and urinate frequently.

 Sudden onset Addison’s disease is a medical emergency, requiring IV fluids and short-acting cortisol.
 Gradual, chronic cases of Addison’s can be treated with daily glucocorticords, mineralocorticoids, or Percorten-V injections every 3-4 weeks.

 Treating fungal and/or bacterial infections, managing diabetes and identifying signs of cancer are the best way to prevent the disease.

-Addison’s disease can affect humans too, although it is rare.
+- Addison’s disease can affect humans too, although it is rare.
 Approximately 1-4 in 100,000 people are sufferers.

-The disease is named after Dr. Thomas Addison, who discovered it in 1849.
+- The disease is named after Dr. Thomas Addison, who discovered it in 1849.

-Cortisol is an important hormone for controlling stress, maintaining blood pressure & blood sugar, assisting the immune system and regulating metabolism.
+- Cortisol is an important hormone for controlling stress, maintaining blood pressure & blood sugar, assisting the immune system and regulating metabolism.

-Aldosterone is important in controlling blood pressure and the water/salt balance in the body.
+- Aldosterone is important in controlling blood pressure and the water/salt balance in the body.